vrypan/fario/README.md

 **VERY INTERESTING USE CASE**

-However, you can use `fario-out` to backup your content, remove a signer (which results in all mesages signed by it to be removed!), then use `fario-sign` and `fario-in` to re-sign them with a new signer and upload them to farcaster!
+However, you can use `fario-out` to backup your content, remove a signer (which results in all mesages signed by it to be removed!), then use `fario-signers sign` and `fario-in` to re-sign them with a new signer and upload them to farcaster!

 # Other scripts